It-vest Symposium: Generative AI and the Future of Computing Education

 Participation is free of charge.

-The programme will feature presentations by international experts from around the world: New Zealand, Finland, Germany, The Netherlands, and USA.
+The programme will feature invited presentations by international experts, colleagues from the universities in Western Denmark, and industry representatives.

 By the end of the event, you will: